 - At your local Elections Canada office or assigned polling place when you go to vote.
 This option is available only when a general election or by-election is underway in your riding.

-Canadians who are eligible to vote and live abroad can register in the International Register of Electors.
+Canadians living abroad who are eligible to vote can register on the International Register of Electors.

 Register of Future Electors